-- 13.1 The most common reason for children to be looked-after is because they have experienced abuse and/or neglect.
+13.1 The most common reason for children to be looked-after is because they have experienced abuse and/or neglect.
 The school recognises that children looked after may have additional vulnerabilities by virtue of this.
-The Designated Lead for Looked-After and Previously Looked-After Children is Nicola Penlington. - 13.2 Staff will receive training on how to best safeguard children who are Looked-After and who have been Previously Looked-After. - 13.3 The school will work with Personal Advisors when children leave care (where applicable). - 13.4 The school is committed to working with other agencies to ensure the best outcomes for Looked-After and Previously Looked-After children.
+The Designated Lead for Looked-After and Previously Looked-After Children is Siobhan Conway

+13.2 Staff will receive training on how to best safeguard children who are Looked-After and who have been Previously Looked-After.

+13.3 The school will work with Personal Advisors when children leave care (where applicable).

+13.4 The school is committed to working with other agencies to ensure the best outcomes for Looked-After and Previously Looked-After children.

-14 Children with Special Educational Needs and Disabilities (SEND) or physical health needs online and offline and additional barriers may exist when recognising abuse and neglect.
+14 Children with Special Educational Needs and Disabilities (SEND) or physical health needs

+14.1 As outlined in Keeping Children Safe in Education (2022), The school is aware that children with additional needs or disabilities may be more vulnerable to abuse both online and offline and additional barriers may exist when recognising abuse and neglect.
 This could be because;

-14.1 As outlined in Keeping Children Safe in Education (2022), The school is aware that children with additional needs or disabilities may be more vulnerable to abuse both